-You’ve studied eye care at university for around three years, participated in a period of clinical training and finally you’ve graduated!
+You’ve studied your optometry degree at university for around three years, participated in a period of clinical training and finally you’ve graduated!
 What happens next?

-Graduating doesn’t mean you can immediately work as an optometrist.
+Graduating with an optometry degree doesn’t mean you can immediately work as an optometrist.
 All optometry students must go through a pre-registration programme to become a registered optometrist.

 You should finish Year 3 in June and probably start your pre-reg year in August.
 You will spend a year doing your pre-reg training placement.
 Then, take your final practical examination – OSCE.
 After passing it, you become a qualified optometrist.
 However, there are more career paths in optometry than people think.